meltingscales/cybersec-and-python-learning/README.md

 # 6-Month Course Outline: Python Programming and Cybersecurity with Hack The Box

+This is a 6-month accelerated course plan.
+It covers both Python programming and hackthebox.

 ## Month 1: Foundations of Python and Cybersecurity
 Books: "Python Crash Course" by Eric Matthes & "Black Hat Python" by Justin Seitz